madianerivera/robot-simulator/README.md

 # robot-simulator
-The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units. :)

 ## Installation
-Run:

 ```
 npm install
 ```

 ## Usage
 ```
-npm run start:dev
+npm run start
 ```

+## Test
+Please check [commands.txt](https://github.com/madianerivera/robot-simulator/blob/master/test/commands.txt) for the sample test data.
+Input should be from standard input.